resonantdoghouse/heroku-react-fs/README.md

 - Create a Heroku app by running the command `heroku create my-appname` note that `my-appname` would be replaced by your actual app-name.
 If you get a conflict, e.g. name exists, try choosing a more unique name or add a number at the end
 - Now you can try to deploy your app by running `git push heroku master`
 - If this fails, see the error messages, if there are no useful messages try running the command `heroku logs --tail` to see if there are any errors
+- If there are no errors you can open your app with the command `heroku open`, notice that there are no authors yet as we don't have any data-source

 ### Adding and configuring a MySQL database